-Injuries not requiring emergency treatment or injuries requiring follow-up treatment will be referred to Northwest Florida State College's designated Worker's Compensation provider.
+Injuries not requiring emergency treatment or injuries requiring follow-up treatment will be referred to the College's designated Worker's Compensation provider.

 Injured employees are expected to be off work while under heavy medication and while unable to perform College duties.
-At such time as the attending physician indicates, the employee will return to appropriate light-duty work in an area other than his/her normal assignment during the recuperation period.
+At such time as the attending physician indicates, the employee will return to appropriate lightduty work in an area other than his/her normal assignment during the recuperation period.

-Injuries resulting from employee participation in the NWF State College wellness program or the NWF State College intramural, extramural and intercollegiate programs do not qualify for treatment under the Worker's Compensation program.
+Injuries resulting from employee participation in the College wellness program or the College intramural, extramural and intercollegiate programs do not qualify for treatment under the Worker's Compensation program.